Weasels Ripped My Flesh: Album information

-In contrast to the experimental jazz material, the album also contains a straightforward interpretation of Little Richard's R&B single "Directly From My Heart to You", featuring violin and lead vocal from Don "Sugarcane" Harris.
-This song is an outtake from the sessions for the Hot Rats album.
+In contrast to the experimental tracks, the album also contains a straightforward interpretation of Little Richard's R&B single "Directly From My Heart to You", featuring violin and lead vocal from Don "Sugarcane" Harris.
+The first part of the jazz instrumental "Toads of the Short Forrest" was earlier titled "Arabesque".
+Both of these tracks were recorded during the sessions for Zappa's solo album Hot Rats and appear here under the Mothers name even though Zappa broke up the group at about the time these recordings were made.

 The album also documents the brief tenure of Lowell George (guitar and vocals), who went on to found the band Little Feat with Mothers bassist Roy Estrada.
 On "Didja Get Any Onya?", George affects a German accent to relate a story of being a small boy in Germany and seeing "a lot of people stand around on the corners asking questions, 'Why are you standing on the corner, acting the way you act, looking the way you look, why do you look that way?'"

 The Rykodisc CD reissue of the album features different versions of "Didja Get Any Onya?" and "Prelude to the Afternoon of a Sexually Aroused Gas Mask", which featured music edited out of the LP versions.
 The extended version of "Didja Get Any Onya?" features a live performance of the composition "Charles Ives", a studio recording of which had previously been released as the backing track for "The Blimp" on the Captain Beefheart album Trout Mask Replica, produced by Frank Zappa.
 The 2012 Universal Music reissue reverts to the original LP versions.